-102.(1) A person aggrieved by the conduct of a nurse, a midwife or another person authorised to practise nursing may complain in writing to the Council of the conduct.

-(2) Subject to Part 8 of the Health Rights Commission Act 1991, the Council may cause an investigation to be conducted into the conduct of a nurse, midwife or another person authorised to practise nursing on the ground of contravention of the code of conduct.

-(3) Action may be taken under this Part against a person in relation to any conduct mentioned in subsection (2) that is alleged to have happened when the person was a nurse or authorised to practise nursing or midwifery even though the person is no longer a nurse or authorised to practise nursing or midwifery.
+- 102.(1) A person aggrieved by the conduct of a nurse, a midwife or another person authorised to practise nursing may complain in writing to the council of the conduct. - (2) Subject to the Health Rights Commission Act 1991, part 8, the council may cause an investigation to be conducted into the conduct of a nurse, midwife or another person authorised to practise nursing on the ground of contravention of the code of conduct. - (3) Action may be taken under this part against a person in relation to any conduct mentioned in subsection (2) that is alleged to have happened when the person was a nurse or authorised to practise nursing or midwifery even though the person is no longer a nurse or authorised to practise nursing or midwifery.

-Investigation by Council
+Investigation by council

-103.(1) An investigation under section 102(2) may be undertaken by an inspector.

-(2) The executive officer must notify the person against whom the complaint is made of the Council's decision to conduct an investigation.

-(3) A person does not incur civil liability for the disclosure to an inspector of information or documents relating to the person the subject of the complaint.

-(4) The inspector must-

-- (a) give the person who is the subject of the complaint full particulars of the complaint; and - (b) provide the person with an opportunity during the course of the investigation to make formal submission to the inspector in relation to the complaint.

-(5) The inspector must give-

-- (a) to the Council-a written report, in reasonable detail, of findings, and opinions based on the findings, in relation to the complaint; and - (b) to the person who is the subject of the complaint-a written outline of the report and general particulars of findings adverse to the person.

-(6) If the executive officer suspects, on reasonable grounds, that the person against whom the complaint is made may be suffering from-

-- (a) an addiction to alcohol or drugs; or - (b) another condition;

-the executive officer may, by written notice, direct the person to undergo an assessment by the Health Assessment Advisory Panel under Division 5.
+- 103.(1) This section applies if an investigation is to be conducted into a person's conduct because of- - (a) a complaint under section 102(1); or - (b) the suspension of the registration or enrolment of a nurse under section 67(1).5 - (1A) The investigation must be conducted by an inspector. - (2) The executive officer must notify the person against whom the complaint is made of the council's decision to conduct an investigation. - (3) A person does not incur civil liability for the disclosure to an inspector of information or documents relating to the person the subject of the complaint. - (4) The inspector must- - (a) give the person an opportunity during the course of the investigation to make formal submissions to the inspector; and - (b) if subsection (1)(a) applies-give the person particulars of the complaint. - (5) On conclusion of the investigation, the inspector must give- - (a) to the council-a written report, in reasonable detail, of findings, and opinions based on the findings about the complaint or conduct; and - (b) to the person-a written outline of the report and general particulars of findings adverse to the person. - (6) If the executive officer suspects, on reasonable grounds, that the person may be suffering from an addiction to alcohol or drugs or another condition that impairs the person's ability to practise nursing or midwifery, the officer may, by written notice, direct the person to undergo an assessment by the panel under division 5.6

+5 Section 67 (Immediate suspension of registration or enrolment by council)
-(7) The Council must bear the cost of the assessment unless the Council determines that the whole or a part of the cost should be borne by the person.

-(8) The Panel must give a written report of its assessment to the Council.

-(9) The Council must give a copy of the report to the person the subject of the complaint or, if it considers it appropriate, the person's medical practitioner.
+- (7) The council must bear the cost of the assessment unless the council determines that the whole or a part of the cost should be borne by the person. - (8) The panel must give a written report of its assessment to the council. - (9) The council must give a copy of the report to the person the subject of the complaint or, if it considers it appropriate, the person's medical practitioner.

-Referral of complaint to Professional Conduct Committee
+Referral of charge to Professional Conduct Committee

-104.(1) If the Council is satisfied in relation to a complaint that-

-- (a) the complaint is based on the ground of contravention of the code of conduct; and - (b) there is substance to the complaint;
+- 104.(1) If the council is satisfied in relation to a complaint that- - (a) the complaint is based on the ground of contravention of the code of conduct; and - (b) there is substance to the complaint;

-the Council may-
+the council may-